moefrumkin/raspi-os/README.md

 ### User Input

-Currently there are no input devices in development, however in the future buttons (easy) or usb devices (hard) may be used.
+Currently there are no input devices in development, however in the future buttons (easy) or USB devices (hard) may be used.

 ### Output to User